 Under the terms of the Agreement, each outstanding share of common stock of the Bank will be converted, at the election of each Bank shareholder, into the right to receive shares of the Company's common stock, plus cash in lieu of any fractional share, or the right to receive cash, all subject to certain conditions and potential adjustments, provided that at least 51%, or approximately \$32.6 million, of the merger consideration paid to Bank shareholders will consist of shares of the Company's common stock.
-The number of Company shares to be issued will be determined based on Bank shareholder elections and the Company's 10-day average closing stock price as of the fifth business day prior to the closing date.
-The average closing stock price will not be less than \$27.00 per share and will not be greater than \$44.20 per share.
+The number of Company shares to be issued will be determined based on Bank shareholder elections and the exchange ratio, which will be equal to \$160.00 divided by the Company's 10-day average closing stock price as of the fifth business day prior to the closing date.
+For purposes of determining the exchange ratio, the average closing stock price used as the denominator will not be less than \$27.00 per share and will not be greater than \$44.20 per share, notwithstanding the fact that the actual average closing stock price may be less than \$27.00 per share or greater than \$44.20 per share.
 Upon the closing of the transaction, the Bank will merge into the Company's wholly-owned bank subsidiary, Bank of the Ozarks.
 Completion of the transaction is subject to certain closing conditions, including regulatory approvals and the approval of the shareholders of the Bank.
 The transaction is expected to close during the second or third quarter of 2013.

-$\underline{NOTE~17-SUBSEQUENT~EVENTS}~(Continued)$
+NOTE 17 - SUBSEQUENT EVENTS (Continued)